E‑commerce in France

 Purchasing power

-For international retailers, this concentration of high‑income regions offers substantial sales potential — particularly in urban‑driven categories such as fashion, home & living, beauty and premium products.
-Overall, France remains an attractive and reliable e‑commerce market due to stable economic indicators, strong consumer demand and a digitally engaged population.
+For international retailers this concentration of economically strong regions opens up high sales potential particularly in urban segments such as fashion, home & living, beauty and premium products.
+Overall France remains an attractive and reliable market for e-commerce companies thanks to stable economic data, high propensity to consume and a digitally savvy population.

 Internet usage and consumer behaviour in France

-France is a digitally mature and growing e‑commerce market, offering attractive opportunities for retailers due to its size and its high transaction volume.
-Around 95% of the population is online, representing more than 64 million potential customers.
+France is a digitally mature and growing e-commerce market that offers retailers attractive opportunities thanks to its size and high transaction volume.
+Around 95 % of the population is online, which corresponds to more than 65 million potential customers.

 Preferred payment methods